10 Best Practices For Contacting Highly Successful People

 Add some value to your message as well.

-Maybe you send a link to an article about an interesting take on one of the areas of their expertise, and ask for their opinion on it.
+Maybe you send a link to an article about an interesting take on one area of their expertise and ask for their opinion on it.

 7. Act Professionally

-And generally speaking, in any of your messages to successful people, do not make the mistake of coming off as too pandering or silly.
+In any of your messages to successful people, do not make the mistake of appearing too pandering or silly.

-Maintain an air of professionalism in your writings.
+Maintain an air of professionalism in your writing.

 8. Be Direct

-Also, be direct and concise in what you want out of the relationship.
+Also, be direct and concise in what you want from the relationship.